flyteorg/flyte/docs/user_guide/flyte_agents/developing_agents.md

 check the execution state is succeeded or not.

 Exceptional `delete` case:
-If users interrupt task during its running, FlytePropeller will invoke the `delete` method to the corresponding job.
+If users interrupt a task while it is running, FlytePropeller will invoke the `delete` method to the corresponding job.

 ```